hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 <a href="{{site.url}}/community/">many ways to engage</a>, including The Carpentries <a href="https://twitter.com/thecarpentries">Twitter</a> feed, our <a href="https://swc-slack-invite.herokuapp.com/">Slack</a> channel,
 subscribing to <em>Carpentry Clippings</em>, our twice-monthly <a href="http://eepurl.com/cfODMH">newsletter</a>, (<a href="https://us14.campaign-archive.com/home/?u=46d7513c798c6bd41e5f58f4a&id=50c3e6d6fe">see older issues</a>), following our [Facebook](https://www.facebook.com/carpentries/) page,
 and by joining some of our <a href="{{site.url}}/community/#mailing-lists">email lists</a>.

+We announce a lot of what we do via our Twitter feed.
+[Follow us on Twitter]((https://twitter.com/thecarpentries)).

 You can also follow the [Software Carpentry](https://twitter.com/swcarpentry) or [Data Carpentry](https://twitter.com/datacarpentry) Twitter feeds.